Bhutan

 General equipment recommended

-Keeping in mind what is described about the weather in both Bhutan and Nepal, we recommend some stuff to include in your personal equipment and / or luggage.
-Naturally, the final decision is yours, evaluating the season you are going to travel and your sensitivity to cold or heat:
+Taking into account the weather described above, we recommend some items to include in your personal equipment and/or luggage.
+Naturally, the final decision is yours, taking into account both the time of year you will be travelling and your sensitivity to cold or heat:

-- A light sweater for the fresh mornings or evenings.
+- A light jumper for the cool mornings or evenings.

-- A sweater, warm jacket, anorak or light down jacket for more severe cold.
+- A jumper, warm jacket, anorak or light down jacket for the coldest weather.

-- Sunglasses and sun protection for the skin and lips if you go to mountain areas.
-At noon the sun can be intense anywhere.
+- Sunglasses and sunscreen for your skin and lips if you are going to mountainous areas.
+At midday, the sun can be intense anywhere.

-- Small first aid kit, with scissors, tweezers, plasters, antiseptic, and a little of the basic medicines: paracetamol, ibuprofen, antihistamines and antidiarrheal.
+- A small first aid kit with scissors, tweezers, plasters, antiseptic and some basic medicines: paracetamol, ibuprofen, antihistamines and anti-diarrhoea medication.

 Health

-As usual, we recommend that you obtain medical insurance that covers both countries in which they cover any medical expense, large or small, and repatriation if necessary.
-Also, as always, it is something that we hope you do not have to use at all.
-From the agency, we will facilitate you in all the management, the accompaniment and the obtaining of the necessary papers to recover the amounts paid, but we recommend that always the first thing you should do in case of vicissitude is to contact your insurance.
+As usual, we recommend that you obtain medical insurance that covers any medical expense, large or small, and repatriation if necessary.
+Although, as always, we hope you will not need to use it at all, but remember that if you require medical assistance, the first thing you should do is contact your insurance company.

 TREKKING IN BHUTAN